Articles and Bylaws of SIPTA

 - hosts and maintains a website that allows people interested in imprecise probabilities to communicate research and other information relevant to the Society's aims with one another and the broader community;

-- delivers an electronic newsletter to its Members, as well as to the interested public;
+- delivers imprecise probabilities related news to its Members, as well as to the interested public;

 - encourages its Members to act as (Associate) Editors for scientific journals that are interested in publishing papers on the theories and applications of imprecise probabilities.